gabrielspmoreira/chameleon_recsys/README.md

 To reproduce the experiments of [2], where additional features are used as inputs to the NAR module, you must change the following parameters according to the Input Configurations (IC) reported in the paper: *enabled_articles_input_features_groups*, *enabled_clicks_input_features_groups*, *enabled_internal_features*.

-To reproduce the experiments with the novelty regularization in loss function[2], change the parameter *novelty_reg_factor*.
+To reproduce the experiments reported in [2] with the novelty regularization in loss function, change the parameter *novelty_reg_factor*.

 The *disable_eval_benchmarks* parameter disables training and evaluation of benchmark methods (useful for speed up).